jlesner/jlesner.github.io/__inputs/phd/_output/_try0011b/sop_cop4_0011.md

 My first approach used regular expressions.
 It collapsed on realistic inputs within weeks.
 I scrapped it and taught myself Abstract Syntax Tree parsing from scratch, building a pipeline with PycParser, XPATH, and XSLT to identify states, transitions, and guard conditions.
 The hardest part was handling the diversity of student implementations—I collected code samples across two academic years to harden the system against coding styles I hadn't anticipated.

-When the funding ended, I kept working.
+The project three months of funding but when the funding ended, still I kept working.
 Not because I had to, but because the problem was still unsolved.
 The tool is now used in UCSC's mechatronics curriculum, and I am preparing a paper for publication.
 That project taught me something I still carry: research is not about innate genius.
 It is about the willingness to backtrack and rebuild.

 ---